-On one particular day of travelling, during a 3 week stint on the road (where I wasn’t allowed to go home), I walked off a plane with a huge lump on my neck that I definitely didn’t wake up with.
+On one particular day of traveling, during a 3-week stint on the road (where I wasn’t allowed to go home), I walked off a plane with a huge lump on my neck that I definitely didn’t wake up with.
 I had been under an enormous amount of stress and pressure from an unhealthy work environment.
 I was not taking care of my body as well as I should have been, and my body was telling me something was wrong.

 I vowed then and there I would never sacrifice my health for a job again, nor would I allow anyone to have that kind of power over me and my career.
 I had been broken physically and emotionally and I sure wasn’t going to let that happen again.